Brian Bardsley has a multifaceted background including

-law enforcement and military.
-He bagan his career in the United States Marine Corps from 1988-1994 including deployments in
+experience in EMS, law enforcement and military.
+He began his career in the United States Marine Corps from 1988-1994 including

 Dr. Faran Bokhari